Key points

-- Risk factors for mold allergies include family history of allergies, occupational exposure, high indoor humidity, and poor ventilation.
+- Risk factors for developing mold allergies include a family history of allergies, occupational exposure, high indoor humidity, and poor ventilation.

 - Treatment options for mold allergies range from reducing exposure and improving indoor air quality, to medication, immunotherapy, and asthma consultation.
 Severe cases may require urgent medical attention.